Ryde School with Upper Chine: Location

 The boarding campus is located at the site of Bembridge School.
 On the site, New House is classified as a listed building.
 Bembridge School Chapel, a Grade II Group Value listed building, is used by Kingswood.
 The listed building includes panelling, pews and an Edward Woore stained glass.

 The school purchased 11 and 15 Queens Road and sought planning permission to demolish them in 2008 and 2009.
 A glass building was designed by Walters and Cohen including new teaching facilities for art, design and technology and ICT, a reception and a dining area and kitchens, relocated from Westmont, alongside alterations to existing buildings, including library and study facilities for the sixth form in Westmont and modern languages moving to art, design and technology, and changes to the site.
 After two refusals, the application was approved on appeal.
 The foundation stone for the building, named the Bembridge Building, was placed by Major General Martin White, Lord Lieutenant of the Isle of Wight on 17 November 2010.
 In Autumn 2011, the Earl of Wessex officially opened Bembridge Building and Wessex Quadrangle.

 In 2015 Isle of Wight Council authorised Ryde School with Listed Building Consent and planning permission to alter 16/17 Lind Street in Ryde to provide a new boarding house for sixth formers, "Spinnaker House".
 In 2017, the school applied for planning permission to construct a new boarding house for 68 pupils on the main campus.

 The school's current facilities include a shooting range (.22) used by the CCF (Combined Cadet Force), three sports pitches for rugby, football, cricket and hockey, a sports hall, gym and table tennis area.
 The school also has astroturf at Smallbrook Stadium.

 In 2014, Independent Schools Inspectorate, ISI, inspected Ryde School With Upper Chine.
 As part of its report, it gave a positive write-up to Bembridge Boarding Campus with its friendly atmosphere and many opportunities for recreational activities.

 Curriculum and extra-curriculum

-The school fields teams for rugby, hockey, cricket, netball, lacrosse, golf and athletics, among others.
+The school fields teams for rugby, hockey, cricket, netball, tennis, golf and athletics, among others.
+Duke of Edinburgh's Award Bronze, Silver and Gold are also offered as are the Royal Navy and Airforce sections of the Combined Cadet Force (CCf).
+Sailing is a big part of Ryde with sailing on the curriculum in the Prep School and dinghy and keelboat sailing in the Senior School.

 The music department is located in Oxford Lodge in West Street, Ryde.
 In 2020, pupil Thomas Luke won the BBC Young Musician Award (Keyboard).